Silverasdf/SetlistApp/README.md

 conda activate setlistapp
 ```

-## src

-format_csv.py: This file is used to format the csv file that is used to generate the setlist.
-It is not necessary to run this file if the csv file is already formatted.
-setlist_math.py: This file contains the math part of the project.
-It is used to generate the setlist.
-gui.py: This file contains the gui part of the project.
-This holds the gui class.
-main.py: This is the driver file.
-This is the file to run the whole program.

 ## Usage

 See headers for each file for more specfic usage information.
 The main file is main.py.
 To run the program, just run the following command, assuming you are in the project directory: